jtaylor425/se_project_aroundtheus/README.md

 **Intro**

 This project was a part of the adaptive web design sprint and taught the essential skills for creating layouts with HTML and CSS and using tools like Figma and VSCode.
-After completing this sprint I had the required skills and knowledge of an HTML/CSS Developer.
+After completing sprint 3 I had the required skills and knowledge of an HTML/CSS Developer.
+In sprint 5 I added javascript to create three modals to add additional cards, edit the profile heading and description, and to preview each card image.

 **Skills & Knowledge Acquired**